aledsdavies/opal/docs/ARCHITECTURE.md

 Decorators have **no direct access to I/O streams**.
 All output flows through the executor which:
 1. Maintains a registry of secret values from value decorator resolutions
-2. Automatically replaces secret values with plan placeholders: `<len:algo:hash>`
+2. Automatically replaces secret values with opaque DisplayIDs: `opal:s:3J98t56A`
 3. Ensures audit trail shows which secrets were used without exposing values

 This prevents decorators from accidentally (or maliciously) leaking secrets.